-By Rob Colwell, Director and Head of Family Services, Hayes + Storr.
+By Rob Colwell, Director, and Head of Family Services, Hayes + Storr.

 Being mindful of a client’s mental well-being whilst ensuring we achieve the best possible results can be a careful balancing act.
-Our aim is to deliver an outcome which causes the least amount of distress in what is already a traumatic situation.
+Our aim is to deliver an outcome that causes the least amount of distress in what is already a traumatic situation.

-The end of a relationship can be devastating, and no matter who ended it or when, life can feel empty and frightening – but life does continue and many people go on to live happy, fulfilled lives after divorce.
+The end of a relationship can be devastating, and no matter who ended it or when, life can feel empty and frightening – but life does continue and many people go on to live happily, fulfilled lives after divorce.
 That’s why we keep our clients focused on the future, encouraging them to avoid negative emotions and think practically about the potential outcomes.

 The lawyers in the Family Services department at Hayes + Storr are members of Resolution, a national organisation of family lawyers committed to non-confrontational divorce, separation and other family problems.
-Our team is guided by Resolution’s conciliatory and person-centred approach, including:
+Our team is guided by Resolution’s conciliatory and person-centered approach, including:

 • Helping clients focus on what’s important in the long-term